 Initial treatment steps include stopping any medications that can potentially worsen HCP or cause an attack.
 All triggering factors should be identified, if possible, and discontinued.
 In addition, ensuring proper intake of carbohydrate, either orally or intravenously, is essential.

-Heme arginate (Normosang®) is another heme preparation that can be used to treat individuals with HCP and the other Acute Porphyrias.
+Heme arginate (Normosang®, available from Orphan Europe) is another heme preparation that can be used to treat individuals with HCP and the other Acute Porphyrias.
 Heme arginate is not available in the United States but is often used in other countries.

-Some individuals who experience recurrent attacks may benefit from periodic hematin infusion.
+Some individuals who experience recurrent attacks may benefit from periodic, prophylactic hematin infusion.
 This is sometimes recommended for women with severe symptoms before and during the time of their menses.

-Although many types of drugs are believed to be safe in individuals with HCP, recommendations about drugs for treating HCP are based upon experience and clinical study.
-Since many commonly used drugs have not been tested for their effects on porphyria, they should be avoided if at all possible.
-If a question of drug safety arises, a physician or medical center specializing in porphyria should be contacted.
+Although many types of medicine are believed to be safe in individuals with HCP, recommendations about medications for treating HCP are based upon experience and clinical study.
+Since many commonly used drugs have not been tested for their effects on Porphyria, they should be avoided if at all possible.
+If a question of drug safety arises, a physician or medical center specializing in Porphyria should be contacted.
 See Safe/Unsafe Drug List

 Additional treatment for individuals undergoing an attack includes monitoring for muscle weakness and respiratory issues and monitoring fluid and electrolyte balances.
 For example, if affected individuals develop hyponatremia, which can induce seizures, they should be treated by restricting the intake of water (water deprivation).
 If serum sodium is decreased severely, e.g. from normal (>134 meq/dl) to very low (100-115 meq/dl), then saline infusion is indicated.